 We are excited to announce that a Text Help toolbar is now available to help students with comprehension of any written text—a story synopsis, teacher instructions, assignment questions, whatever they see!
 Students simply highlight any text on the screen and press the play button to hear the words spoken aloud, or they can highlight words and easily access a Spanish translation, or English dictionary definition, or even a picture definition.
 This makes our website more accessible for students who are learning English, students who have reading difficulties, or students who need support in understanding the content on our website.

-The toolbar is integrated in the student view on the bottom of each page of the Listenwise website that students see.
+The toolbar is integrated in the student view on upper right side of each page of the Listenwise website that students see, and students can drag and move the toolbar as needed.
 It will automatically appear for current event assignments, listening links, and when students browse the library of content.
 Teachers choose whether to include it when creating a written lesson assignment or assigning a quiz.
 In a quiz, the toolbar is limited to text read aloud, because vocabulary lookup would create a problem with vocabulary quiz questions!
 Want to see what your students will see with the Text Help bar?
 Just preview your assignment to see what students will see!
 You can also easily go back to previously created assignments and add in this option.

 New Look for Listenwise Premium Lessons